daddykotex/cleanbook/readme.txt

 This plugin is very simple as of now.
 It shows a calendar of all the active appointments using [Bootstrap Calendar] and a form is available right next to it to allow registration of new events.
 The calendar only show active appointments.

-The administrator can activate/deactive event via a list in the admin section of your Wordpress installation.
+The administrator can activate/deactivate appointment via a list in the admin section of your Wordpress installation.

+The plugin is based upon another similar plugin called [Fastbook].
+While not much was kept, I used it to learn and to build upon.
+Thanks a lot to the Fastbook team.

 == Installation ==
 You can find the plugin using your current WordPress installation by looking for it using the "cleanbook" keyword.